A full list

 - Eat fresh home made foods rather than pre-packaged, convenience foods

-- Certain foods may worsen your symptoms for example celery has been known to be an irritant.
+- Certain foods may worsen your symptoms.
 If you experience any adverse effects from foods it may be worth making a note of these to discuss with your doctor and generally for your own avoidance when preparing and eating food

 Will dietary supplements help with my psoriasis?